CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 WARNING

-The image folder and TNJ file MUST remain in their relative locations to each other (side by Side) for the import process, though they may be moved together from one location to another.
+The image folder and TNJ file MUST remain in their relative locations to each other (side by side) for the import process, though they may be moved together from one location to another.

-To merge the TNJ bat into the Job in NeoPack or another application, start by opening the associated Job in NeoPack and switching to Details View.
 From the menu, navigate to File > Merge TNJ.
 In the dialogue box that appears, select the correct TNJ file.
 Ensure that the option Merge - Associated job is selected, then click OK.
 This process will update the Job’s data by importing any new subjects as well as syncing images and subject data that were modified during the shoot.

-Figure 4: The Import TNJ file window with the Merge- Associated job button selected.
+Figure 6: The Import TNJ file window with the Merge- Associated job button selected.

 FAQ